dylanmaenpaa/today-i-learned/README.md

 ### Alpine images
 By removing unnecessary dependencies, the images can be much smaller in size.
 Smaller size gives faster builds.

+### Non-root user
+Run the docker daemon as non-root user to mitigate potential vulnerable security risks.
+One risk is that if the user running the daemon root, malicious code might enable root access to the host machine.

 ## Devops